xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

    4. Be sure to save your changes.
    ![Fig 6]({{site.baseurl}}/attachments/tax.png)

-The detailed description of the tax configuration process is available in the section {% link "Setting up sales tax" ref_aJPK4DHN %} of this manual.
+The detailed description of the tax configuration process is available in the section {% link "Setting up Sales Tax" ref_aJPK4DHN %} of this manual.

 ## Membership-specific Discounts, Coupons and Special Offers